ryanboarman/ororatech-fuelmap-integration/README.md

 ## This repository is provided solely for evaluation purposes
 as part of the OroraTech interview process.
 See [LICENSE.md](./LICENSE.md) for details.

+## Use of GenAI
+Parts of this repository (e.g., README structure, LICENSE wording, and explanatory summaries) were drafted with the assistance of generative AI tools.